Habatchii/Muhha-Standardized-Core-Shading-Language/README.md

 Edit with customizable calltips and syntax suggestion that automate codesmith tasks.
 Print in UML, XML, CAD, 3D/obj and other extensions.

-The ''[[Labcoat-Cleanroom]]'' is a component of Labcoat which maintains what are known 'presets', function-based content which enhance or define chipset performance.
+The ''Labcoat-Cleanroom'' is a component of Labcoat which maintains what are known 'presets', function-based content which enhance or define chipset performance.
 Below is a list of supported presets:

 #####Substrate Presets- The components used to outline wafers
 #####Techtree Presets- The indexing components of the chipset.
 Outlines circuit paths